PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 If you are using the ZC706, you only need set up an SD card, copy over the images, and build a root file system.

+Note that many of these commands require that the Xilinx tools are in your `$PATH` so ensure that they are correctly installed.

 ### Quick Start